velexi-research/VLXI-Cookiecutter-Research/README.md

    * ___Optional___.
 Set up the project to use `direnv` to manage the environment (for both Python and the shell).

-     * Copy `extras/dot-envrc` to the project root directory, and rename it to `.envrc`.
+     * Copy `extras/dot-envrc` to the project root directory and rename it to `.envrc`.

      * Grant permission to `direnv` to execute the `.envrc` file.